Jadude/fAve-app/README.md

 Description: Retrieves information about a specific food product based on its identifier.

 Query parameters:/
-id: (required) The identifierof the food product.
+-id: (required) The identifierof the food product.

 Expected response: Specific information about the food product, such as name, nutrients, allergen information, etc.